Application Security by Arcjet

 Arcjet is a security layer that allows developers to protect their apps with just a few lines of code.
 Implement rate limiting, bot protection, email validation, and defense against common attacks.

 Arcjet is installed as a dependency in your application and doesn’t require an agent or any additional infrastructure.
-The SDK is currently available for JS applications, with support for other languages coming soon.
+The SDK is currently available for JS & Python applications, with support for other languages coming soon.

 A quick way to see what Arcjet can do is to deploy the example app.
 It’s also available at example.arcjet.com.